Recreation Director, Tod Gazetti

 If you are registering for a class in person or need information from the recreation office please come see us at the Salter Community Center, 1600 N Campbell Rd (just south of 12 Mile Road).
 Ph.
 248.246.3180

-Attention: Adult Men's and Coed Softball league registration is now open.
-We will begin accepting adult softball team registrations on Tuesday, February 8th for all returning teams.
-Open registration begins Tuesday, March 1st.
+Attention: Adult Men's and Coed Softball league registration will begin accepting team registrations on Monday, February 3rd for all returning teams.
+Open registration begins Monday, February 24th.
 We will continue taking registrations until leagues sell out.
 Check here for the complete softball registration package.

 Special Thanks: A special thanks to the Royal Oak School District for the excellent City-School cooperation which allows us to provide numerous activities in school facilities.

 - Grand Slam Partnership Yields Safety Nets: Thank you to Grand Slam Baseball Training Center, Inc., proprietor Phil Roy. for his generous donation to replacing and installing the new safety netting at Memorial Park.

 Photo Policy: On occasion, the City of Royal Oak Department of Recreation and Public Service may take photos of participants enrolled in sponsored programs or parks.
 Please be aware that these photos are for Department use only and may be used in future brochures or flyers.

 Royal Oak Recreation is a member of the Royal Oak Opportunity to Serve Foundation, established by the city to accept donations and endowments for the improvement of civic institutions.
 Donations and bequests may be designated for specific projects at the Senior Center.
 Check here for further information on ROOTS Foundation.

 Our department receives federal funds from the US Department of the Interior.
 Accordingly, all activities must be operated free from discrimination, on the basis of race, color, national origin, age or handicap.
 Any person who believes he or she has been discriminated against or who would like further information regarding the prohibition of discrimination should write to: